 Babies At The Womb Is At Risk Of Diseases

-Babies in the womb are at high risk of adapting to the negative effects of the BPA.
+Babies in the womb are at high risk of adapting to the negative effects of BPA.
 They are at the critical stage of embryo development.
 It can prevent the proper development of the embryo's thyroid.

 Finally, according to experts, the adverse health effects of BPA can be transgenerational.